mdcao/japsa/docs/source/tools/jsa.np.gapcloser.rst

                   (REQUIRED)
   --sequenceFile=s Name of the assembly file (sorted by length)
                   (REQUIRED)
+  --spadesFolder=s Name of the output folder by SPAdes, containing contigs.fasta, contigs.paths and assembly\_graph.fastg (on developing, may cause conflicts)
+                  (default='null')
   --prefix=s      Prefix for the output files, default is out.*
                   (default='out')
   --genes=s       Realtime annotation: name of annotated genes in GFF 3.0 format